AMIT-NAIKK/Welcome_github/README.md

-to add multiple files we can use ex -- (git add .) then (git status) to check the save.. to commit example - (git commit -m"add new paragraph")
+to add multiple files we can use ex -- (git add .) then (git status) to check the save.. to commit example - (git commit -m"add new paragraph") Your branch is ahead of 'origin/main' by 2 commits. meaning in git hub that changes not reflect first you have to push to the git hub to push to github--(git push origin main)